JulienRobberechts/nodejs-test-double-guide/testdouble-with-interception-official/readme.md

-# testdouble with interception testdouble
+# Test of Sinon + testdouble (with module interception)

-Official tests.
+This is the official testdouble test.